Certified Professional Midwife (CPM)

 Licensed Midwife (LM)

-I have attended hundreds of births in very diverse locations, from big cities to isolated villages in the U.S., Mexico, and even Scotland and I whole-heartedly believe that birth is a normal, healthy function of the human body and that all birthing persons have the right to give birth in safety, dignity, and power.
+I have attended hundreds of births in very diverse locations, from big cities to isolated villages in the U.S., Mexico, and even Scotland.
+My philosophy is that birth is powerful, challenging, beautiful, transformative, and fundamentally a normal, healthy function of the human body.
+I believe that all woman and birthing persons have the right to give birth in safety, dignity, and power.

-My midwifery education began in 1993 and included apprenticeship and didactic training with homebirth midwives in the San Francisco Bay Area; at Maternidad La Luz, a freestanding birth center and midwifery school in El Paso, Texas; and with traditional midwives in Mexico.
+My midwifery education began in 1993 and included extensive didactic training and apprenticeship with homebirth midwives in the San Francisco Bay Area, at Maternidad La Luz, (a freestanding birth center and midwifery school in El Paso, Texas), as well as, with traditional midwives in Mexico.
 I earned my CPM credential from the North American Registry of Midwives in 1999 and my midwife license (LM) from the Medical Board of California in 2008.

-In between I became a mother myself, giving birth to my son in a birth tub in my grandmother’s kitchen with a midwife’s help.
+In between I became a mother myself, giving birth to my son at home in a waterbirth tub with a midwife’s help.

-I am excited to be back in Santa Cruz and am honored to serve all families as an affirming health care provider– regardless of age, race, ethnicity, religion, immigration status, socioeconomic background, marital status/single-hood, weight, sexual orientation or gender expression.
+I am honored to serve all growing families as an affirming health care provider– regardless of age, race, ethnicity, religion, immigration status, socioeconomic background, marital status/single-hood, weight, sexual orientation or gender expression.
+When not catching babies, I can be found walking in nature with my son, researching family trees, and tending my roses and vegetable garden.Get in touch for a free consultation